ankeesler/anwork/doc/CLI-OVERVIEW.md

 $ anwork task show
 ```

-To print out a shortened status of the tasks, here is the command.
+To print out a shortened status of all current tasks, here is the command.
 ```
 $ anwork task show -s
 ```